-- 5.11.1 Home Occupation -Upon issuance of a Zoning Permit by the Administrative Officer, up to one third (1/3) of the floor area of a residential dwelling is permitted to be used for a home occupation that is customary in residential areas and that does not have an undue adverse effect upon the character of the residential area in which the dwelling is located, provided the following requirements are met: - a) The home occupation must be carried on by one or more full-time resident(s) of the dwelling. - b) A maximum of two other nonresident employees or fellow entrepreneurs shall be allowed. - c) Off-Road or Highway parking shall be provided. - d) The use shall be conducted entirely within the dwelling and not more than one accessory structure devoted to the home occupation not exceeding 1200 square feet. - e) There shall be no exterior storage of materials related to the home occupation, except for materials or facilities that are customarily associated with a residential use and at a scale consistent with residential use. - f) There shall be no storage of hazardous wastes or fuels. - g) There shall be no unreasonable noise, smoke, vibrations, dust, odors, heat, glare, traffic, unsightliness or other nuisance. - h) There shall be no retail sale of goods. - i) There shall be no traffic generated above and beyond that which is usual and customary in the neighborhood. - j) An amendment to the original permit shall be required before any new activities or increases in the number of non-resident employees, number of parking spaces, or square footage/location may occur. - 5.11.2 Child Care Home A Child Care Home which serves a maximum of six children full-time and four children part-time is an allowable use upon the issuance of a Zoning Permit by the Administrative Officer wherever single-family homes are permitted.
-A Child Care Home serving more than six full-time and four part-time children requires a conditional use review (per Section 5.6).
-Adequate off-Road or Highway parking shall be provided.
-Applications for any Child Care Home shall include detailed information and accurate measurements regarding location drop-off, parking, square footage in home for use, etc. The Administrative Officer may require additional information from the Applicant or may conduct a site visit to gather additional information.
+- 5.11.1 Home Occupation A home occupation shall be permitted in any dwelling upon issuance of a Zoning Permit by the Administrative Officer, providing the following conditions are met: - a) 1/3 or less of the floor area of the dwelling is to be used for the occupation.
+This condition does not apply to Family Child Care Homes, in which any or all of the floor area may be used. - b) The occupation does not have an undue effect on the character of the neighborhood. - c) The occupation is to be carried out by one or more full-time residents of the dwelling unit. - d) A maximum of two other non-residential employees or fellow entrepreneurs shall be allowed. - e) Adequate parking and traffic flow shall be provided. - f) The use shall be conducted entirely within the dwelling.
+This condition does not apply to Family Child Care Homes for which an outside play area is permitted. - g) With the exception of Family Child Care Homes, there shall be not more than one accessory structure devoted to the occupation, and that structure shall not exceed 1200 sq. ft in footprint area.
+For Family Child Care Homes, more than one accessory structure is allowed, but the total footprint area of the accessory structures shall not exceed 1200 square feet. - h) There shall be no outside storage of materials beyond that which is customarily associated with residential use, and at a scale consistent with residential use. - i) There shall be no storage of hazardous waste or fuels. - j) There shall be no unreasonable noise, smoke, vibrations, dust, odors, heat, glare, unsightliness or other nuisance. - k) There shall be no traffic generated beyond that which is usual and customary in the neighborhood.

-5.11.3 Group Home - A group home serving up to eight residents shall be permitted wherever singlefamily homes are permitted unless they are to be located within 1,000 feet of another group home.
+An amendment to the original permit shall be required before any changes are made in the scope of the home occupation.
+Such changes might include, but are not limited to; new activities, increases in the number or non-resident employees or parking spaces, changes in the square footage, or new accessory structures.

+- 5.11.2 Child Care Home As per 24 VSA §4412(5), Family Child Care Homes which serve six or fewer children shall be permitted as a home occupation subject to Section 5.11.1.
+A Family Child Care Home serving more than six children and less than 11 children shall require Site Plan Review and also be permitted as a home occupation subject to Section 5.11.1.
+Large Family Child Care Homes and Center-based Child Care Facilities shall be regulated by the zoning district in which it is located.
+Adequate off-Road or Highway parking shall be provided for all applications for Child Care Homes.
+Applications for any Child Care Home shall include detailed information and accurate measurements regarding location drop-off, parking, square footage in home for use, etc. The Administrative Officer may require additional information from the Applicant or may conduct a site visit to gather additional information. - 5.11.3 Group Home A group home serving up to eight residents shall be permitted wherever single-family homes are permitted unless they are to be located within 1,000 feet of another group home.
 If a new group home is to be located within 1,000 feet of an existing group home, then a conditional use review is required.
 Adequate off-Road or Highway parking shall be provided.